List of The Sandman characters: The Silk Man

-Appearing for the first time in Lucifer: Nirvana, The Silk Man is an immortal sorcerer, described by Lucifer as "..a fossil remnant from an earlier, cruder creation.
+Appearing for the first time in Lucifer: Nirvana, the Silk Man is an immortal sorcerer, described by Lucifer as "a fossil remnant from an earlier, cruder creation.
 His body is a weaving that has to be renewed constantly.
-His spirit too, come to that.
+Silk Man's spirit too, come to that.
 A messy form of immortality, but it seems to do the job."
-In earlier days he was the leader of the Arao Jinn.
+In earlier days, Silk Man was the leader of the Arao Jinn.
 He appears as a mercenary, hired by the angel Perdissa to kill Lucifer.
-He seems to need to consume living things to stay alive, weaving them into himself.
+Silk Man seems to need to consume living things to stay alive, weaving them into himself.
 He is severely damaged by Perdissa and eventually killed by Lucifer.

 Vassily

-In The Hunt, Vassily appears as an old man telling his teen-aged granddaughter a tale from "the old country", medieval Russia.
+In "The Hunt", Vassily appears as an old man telling his teen-aged granddaughter a tale from "the old country", Russia.
 A youth raised in a remote forest has a series of adventures, including meeting with Lucien (to whom he gives a book) and Baba Yaga, and marrying a fellow shape-changing wolf.
 At the end of the story, it is revealed that the grandfather is the youth in his own story.